zicklag/docs-1/docs/self-hosted/installation/plesk.md

+---
+description: How to host Directus on Plesk.
+readTime: 12 minutes
+---

 # Shared Hosting with Plesk

 On many shared hosts you are not allowed to directly invoke node commands but you have to use the Plesk configuration